1991 Cleveland Browns season

 The 1991 Cleveland Browns season was the team's 42nd season with the National Football League.
 On August 5, Browns founder Paul Brown died at the age of 82.

 1991 was the first of five seasons in Cleveland for head coach Bill Belichick.
 Under Belichick, the Browns managed a 6–10 record, while finishing in third place in the AFC Central.
+The Browns won their first game of the season by beating Belichick's future team, the Patriots.